 What type of mop is best for hardwood floors?

-How do I prevent pets from my hardwood floors?
+How do I prevent pets from damaging my hardwood floors?

-Instead of a mop and a bucket of water, below is how to mop hardwood floors: grab a microfiber mop head to sweep the debris and dirt.
-Proceed with a wet microfiber mop and spray with the best hardwood floor cleaning solution.
-You can also clean them with microfiber and engineered wood-safe cleaner.
+We recommend using a microfibre mop head.
+First, use a dry microfiber mop head to sweep the debris and dirt.
+Proceed with a wet microfiber mop and spray with a store-bought hardwood floor cleaning solution.
+You can also clean hardwood with a microfiber and engineered wood-safe cleaner.